lfprudente/bfgsMOP/README.md

 and see the output in the screen.

-- out    : outer iteration number
+- out: outer iteration number
 - |theta|: optimality measure
-- LS     : flag of the line search routine to compute the step size (0 means success)
+- LS: flag of the line search routine to compute the step size (0 means success)
-- IS     : flag of the inner solver routine to compute the search direction (0 means success)
+- IS: flag of the inner solver routine to compute the search direction (0 means success)
-- #evalf : number of function evaluations
+- #evalf: number of function evaluations
-- #evalg : number of gradient evaluations
+- #evalg: number of gradient evaluations